-In total, SSE has approximately 3.9GW of renewable electricity capacity which provides electricity to over 2 million homes.
 Changes in generation output that is associated with changes in the weather is already factored into SSE's Risk Management Framework.
 There is the possibility that climate change could exacerbate these weather-related fluctuations by impacting weather patterns over the longer term.
-The risk facing SSE is that lower levels of wind and rainfall could reduce the output from SSE's wind and hydro assets which could result in a reduction in revenue.
+The risk facing SSE is that lower levels of wind and rainfall could reduce the output from SSE's wind and hydro assets which could result in a reduction in adjusted operating profit.